group PUPPY classes

 Hand outs

 All of our classes include hand outs which cover exactly what we worked on each week, homework, and videos of the exercises.
-If you miss a week, it’s no problem- your hand out should easily catch you up.
+If you miss a week, it’s no problem.
+Your hand out will catch you up.

 -